 Cebu to Puerto Princesa Flight

 The sky was overcast and dark.
-Gladly, the airport was less busier than the ones in Cebu and Manila, and taxis were easy to come by.
+Gladly, the airport was less busy than the ones in Cebu and Manila, and taxis were easy to come by.
 When I told the driver we were going to Microtel, he charged us the standard rate of P500.

 Microtel Wyndham Puerto Princesa

 Neil and I stayed at the Microtel Wyndham in Quezon City three times, and we believed it offered good food and accommodation for a three-star hotel.
-That’s why, when I found a Microtel Wyndham in Puerto Princesa on Booking.com, I quickly checked its location and decided to book us there.
+That’s why, when I found a Microtel Wyndham in Puerto Princesa on Agoda, I quickly checked its location and decided to book us there.

 I also noticed that the hotel had a nice pool and a stunning seaside view.
 Because I was unsure about the weather, I decided it would be ideal if the hotel had amenities that would keep Cyd happy.

-They used to have an outdoor play area but Odette crossed Sulu Sea and made a landfall here a year ago.
+They used to have an outdoor play area but Odette crossed Sulu Sea and made landfall here a year ago.

-Note: If you’re on a budget, you might want to stay close to the city center and book a room that is walking distance from Robinsons.
+Note: If you’re on a budget, you might want to stay close to the city center and book a room that is within walking distance from Robinsons.

 Robinsons Mall – DFA